tpaau-17DB/10xTranslator/README.md

 <summary>Manual installation</summary>

-To manually install the python package you can run `pip install .`
+To manually install the python package you can run `pip install .` This command needs to be executed from the root of the repository, where `setup.py` is located.

 You can also copy the files to `/usr/bin` so translator can be accessed at all times: